bhuvankothari90/BostonHousePricing/README.md

 7. Model Performance Analysis
 8. Pickling the Model
 9. Project Commit and Push in GitHub
-10. Deployment using Flask app
-11. Prediction using Postman
+10. Prediction using Flask API and Postman
+11. Web application using Flask showing the Predicted values for given Parameters
+12.

 ### Software and Tools Requirements